Join Guildhall Short Courses & Summer Schools to:

 Please also check if a reciprocal healthcare agreement exists between the UK and your country.

-Giving a Short Course as a Gift
+Giving a Short Course or Summer School as a Gift

 Yes, you can purchase a place on a course as a gift to somebody else.
 Please fill in the booking form with the details of the person attending the course rather than the person booking it.
 You can then proceed through to the payment section and make the payment yourself.